thaikoushik/xandr-assessment/README.md

 ]
 ````
 To run the project using docker file, run the below dockers commands which will create and run image
+- Clone the repo

-In the project directory -
+- In the project directory -
 `docker build -t xandr-assignment .`

-Run the below command to see the list of the images
+- Run the below command to see the list of the images
 `docker image`

-Copy the image id associated to the Repository xandr-assignment
+- Copy the image id associated to the Repository xandr-assignment
 `docker run -d -p 5000:5000 <IMAGE ID copied from the above command>`

-Below command will show the list of the running containers
+- Below command will show the list of the running containers
 `docker ps`

-Use the below commands to stop and remove container
+- Use the below commands to stop and remove container
 `docker stop <IMAGE ID>`
 `docker rm <IMAGE ID>`